John Basmajian

 John V. Basmajian, (June 21, 1921 - March 18, 2008) was a Canadian medical doctor and anatomist.
 He was known for his work in rehabilitation science, specifically in the area of electromyography and biofeedback.

-Born in Istanbul of Armenian parents, he came to Canada in 1923.
+Born in Istanbul of Armenian parents, he moved to Canada in 1923.
 The family settled in Brantford, Ontario.
 During World War II, he served in the Royal Canadian Army Medical Corps with the rank of captain.
 After the war, he received his M.D. in 1945 from the University of Toronto.

+Personal life

 In 1949, he accepted a position as a lecturer in anatomy at the University of Toronto.
 He was appointed an assistant professor in 1951, an associate professor in 1951, and a full professor in 1956.
 In 1957, he took the position of professor and head of anatomy at Queen's University where he would remain until 1969.
 While residing in Kingston, Ontario he was chairman of the Kingston Board of Education and was involved in the founding of St. Lawrence College.
 From 1969 to 1977, he was director of neurophysiology at the Georgia Mental Health Institute in Atlanta.
 He also was a professor of anatomy, physical medicine, and psychiatry at Emory University.
 Returning to Canada, he was a professor of medicine at McMaster University from 1977 until 1986, when he was appointed emeritus professor of medicine and anatomy.
 He was president of the North American Society of Anatomists for one term.
 He also served as the 58th president of the American Association of Anatomists from 1985 to 1986.
 While at McMaster University he also served as the director of Chedoke Centre for Rehabilitation Medicine.

-Basmajian was a true giant in the world of health care research and clinical interventions.
-He was actively involved in founding numerous professional societies and his books, published by Williams and Wilkins, were printed at a level that a best-selling novelist would dream of—exceeding a million copies, overall, in many languages.
-He was also an inventor of medical equipment but refused compensation for all of these.
-He was always a quiet philanthropist, being more concerned about how his contributions were benefiting others, rather than the recognition he might gain for his generosity.
-His life's work has improved the lives and welfare of millions of people worldwide and has created countless careers in medicine and rehabilitation therapy.